 The details regarding performance evaluation of Board of Directors have been given inthe Corporate Governance Report.

-b) the Directors had selected such Accounting Policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial andof the profit of the Company for that period;
+b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year2020-2021 and of the profit of the Company for that period;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 andwith applicable powers for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities;
+c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

 Your Directors also acknowledge the suggestions received from Statutory AuditorsInternal Auditors Cost Auditors Secretarial Auditors and Comptroller and Auditor Generalof India and are grateful for their continued support and cooperation.